 - 01 EDUCATIONAL EXHIBIT (County Only) If a 4-H Member does not have a dog to show (or even if he/she does), he/she can exhibit growth in the dog project.
 Be present to show display or notebook for conference judging at 9:00 a.m. ring side.
-The exhibit will be judged during the dog show. - 02 PRE-NOVICE A -1st yr. member; Heel & Figure 8, Stand for exam, Recall, 1 min. sit stay, 3 min. down stay, ALL ON LEASH. - PRE-NOVICE B 1st yr. member with experienced dog, or 1st year dog or dog that did not qualify the previous year, with experienced member, requirements same as Pre-Novice A. - NOVICE 4-H Dog Team having qualified from Pre-Novice.
+The exhibit will be judged during the dog show, but will need to be brought to the fair on Tuesday (with the ribbon received) to be displayed in the 4-H building during the fair. - 02 PRE-NOVICE A -1st yr. member; Heel & Figure 8, Stand for exam, Recall, 1 min. sit stay, 3 min. down stay, ALL ON LEASH. - 03 PRE-NOVICE B 1st yr. member with experienced dog, or 1st year dog or dog that did not qualify the previous year, with experienced member, requirements same as Pre-Novice A. - 3610 NOVICE 4-H Dog Team having qualified from Pre-Novice.
 Heel and Figure 8 on leash, stand for exam, Heel, Recall, 1 min.
 Long sit, 3 min.
 Long down, all OFF leash. - 3615 GRADUATE NOVICE 4-H Dog Team having a qualifying score from Novice.
-Heel on leash, stand for exam, heel, Figure 8 all Off leash, Drop on Recall off leash, 3 min. long sit and 5 min. long down off leash and member out of sight. - OPEN A 4-H Dog Team having qualified from Graduate Novice.
+Heel on leash, stand for exam, heel, Figure 8 all Off leash, Drop on Recall off leash, 3 min. long sit and 5 min. long down off leash and member out of sight. - 3620 OPEN A 4-H Dog Team having qualified from Graduate Novice.
 Heel, Figure 8, Drop on Recall, Retrieve on Flat, Broad jump all off leash, 3 min.
 Long Sit and 5 min.
-Long Down off leash and member out of sight. - OPEN B 4-H Dog Team having qualified from Open A. All off leash Heel, Figure 8, Drop on Recall, Retrieve on Flat, Retrieve over High Jump, Broad Jump, 3 min.
+Long Down off leash and member out of sight. - 3625 OPEN B 4-H Dog Team having qualified from Open A. All off leash Heel, Figure 8, Drop on Recall, Retrieve on Flat, Retrieve over High Jump, Broad Jump, 3 min.
 Long Sit and 5 min.
-Long Down with member out of sight. - 3630 UTILITY A 4-H Dog Team having qualified from Open B. All off leash Hand Signals Exercise, Article 1, Article 2, both scent discrimination, Directed Retrieve, Directed Jumping, Moving and Standing 2 min. exam. - UTILITY B 4-H Dog Team having qualified from UTILITY A. All exercises off leash.
+Long Down with member out of sight. - 3630 UTILITY A 4-H Dog Team having qualified from Open B. All off leash Hand Signals Exercise, Article 1, Article 2, both scent discrimination, Directed Retrieve, Directed Jumping, Moving and Standing 2 min. exam. - 3635 UTILITY B 4-H Dog Team having qualified from UTILITY A. All exercises off leash.
 Hand signals exercise, Article 1 and Article 2 scent discrimination, Directed Retrieve, Directed Jumping, Moving and Standing 3 min. exam.